Işın Önol

 Işın Önol (born 1977, alternative spelling: Isin Onol) is a New York City and Vienna-based Turkish and Austrian curator of contemporary art.
 She is the Director of Curatorial Research at the School of Visual Arts in New York City.
 Between 2006 and 2009, she served as the Director and Curator at Proje4L/Elgiz Museum of Contemporary Art.
-She is known for her curatorial research focusing on archival information and oral histories, as well as for establishing the Nesin Art Village, as a sister school of The Nesin Mathematics Village, "a small village built on the Aegean side of Turkey, completely designed to experience mathematics and art, collaborate and enjoy for anyone who is into it.".
+She is known for her curatorial research focusing on archival information and oral histories, as well as for establishing the Nesin Art Village, as a sister school of The Nesin Mathematics Village.

 Early life and education

-Işın Önol was born in 1977 in Turkey.
+Önol was born in 1977 in Turkey.
 She holds an MAS in Curating from Zürich University of the Arts (2009–2011) and an MFA in Visual Arts & Visual Communication Design from Sabancı University, Istanbul (2000–2003).
 She also participated in the Postgraduate International Curatorial Training Program at L'École du Magasin in Grenoble, France, and in the First Gwangju Biennale International Curatorial Training Program in South Korea in 2009.